warner-benjamin/transformer-from-scratch/exercises/attention_mechanism/README.md

 ### Mask Interpretation

 Be aware that there's a difference in how masks are interpreted:
-- In our interface, `True` in the mask means "masked out" (don't attend to this position).
+- In our interface, `False` in the mask means "masked out" (don't attend to this position).
-- In PyTorch's SDPA, `True` means "participate in attention" (do attend to this position).
+    - This makes intuitive sense (attend to True, don't attend to False), but adds potential additional step of inverting the mask.
 - In Flash Attention, we use `cu_seqlens` and `max_seqlen` instead of an attention mask.

 ## Testing Your Implementation